 People who do creative work often speak about allowing creativity to flow through them.
 They speak about becoming a channel for creativity to flow through.
 In FOREVER, I juxtapose this concept of creativity with the three-act structure, a standard and prevailing model in screenwriting.
-There’s a continuous, ever-lasting, and abstract flow on one hand; and a formula, a set of guides and rules, a temporal entity, on the other.
-The former is represented metaphorically by images of pipes, which I shot in 2015 (Neptune Fountain, Berlin), and the later is expressed through footage from “How to Write a Movie Script”, a video-course with actor and producer Ron Becks.
+There’s a continuous, ever-lasting, and abstract flow on one hand; and a concrete formula, a temporal entity, on the other.
+The former is represented metaphorically by images of pipes, which I shot in 2015 (Neptune Fountain, Berlin), and the later (three-act structure) is expressed through footage from “How to Write a Movie Script”, a video-course with actor and producer Ron Becks.
 The work’s accompanying sound is taken from “Underwater” (2002), a mixed-media piece composed by Per Bloland.